-A: No, boys are not permitted to play on girls' teams.
+A: No, boys are not permitted to play on girls' teams due to Ohio state law.
 However, he would be able to enter the OHSAA Boys Tournament as an individual if the school sponsors boys' bowling as an interscholastic sport.